Manyarajput00/sollution-hackathon/README.md

+We are Team202, and we’re presenting our solution Generative AI for Demystifying Legal Documents.

+Our goal is simple: make legal documents understandable, accessible, and safe for everyone.”

 LegalAI — Demystifying Legal Documents

 AI-powered tool to simplify legal documents, highlight risky clauses, and provide interactive Q&A. Built for the GenAI Exchange Hackathon.